Decommunization in Russia

 The façade of the Grand Kremlin Palace was restored to its original form after the dissolution of the USSR in 1991.
 The State Emblem of the USSR and the embedded letters forming the abbreviation of the USSR (CCCP) were both removed and replaced by five Russian double-headed eagles.
 An additional restoration of the coat of arms of the various territories of the Russian Empire were placed above the eagles.

+Conversely, the Spasskaya Tower had kept its red star finial and did not restore the double-headed eagle.
+Calls to remove or retain the red star have been controversial.

-Decommunization in Russia is the process of dealing with the communist legacies in terms of institutions and personnel that tends towards breaking with the Soviet past.
-Compared with the decommunization efforts of the other former constituents of the Eastern Bloc and the Soviet Union, it has been restricted to half-measures, if conducted at all.
+Decommunization in Russia is the process of dealing with the communist legacies of the Soviet Union in terms of institutions and personnel that tends towards breaking with the Soviet past.
+Russia's Decommunization has been restricted to half-measures, if conducted at all, compared with the efforts of the other Post-Soviet states and the former Eastern Bloc.

-Notable anti-communist measures in the Russian Federation include the banning of the Communist Party of the Soviet Union (and the creation of the Communist Party of the Russian Federation) as well as changing the names of some Russian cities back to what they were before the 1917 October Revolution (Leningrad to Saint Petersburg, Sverdlovsk to Yekaterinburg and Gorky to Nizhny Novgorod), though others were maintained, with Ulyanovsk (former Simbirsk), Tolyatti (former Stavropol) and Kirov (former Vyatka) being examples.
-Even though Leningrad and Sverdlovsk were renamed, regions that were named after them are still officially called Leningrad and Sverdlovsk oblasts respectively.

-A number of public figures and organizations (for example, the political party "PARNAS") have advocated for measures of decommunization and holding the organizers and enforcers of totalitarian policies accountable.
+Notable anti-communist measures in Russia include the banning of the Communist Party of the Soviet Union, the restoration of the names of some cities back to their pre-Soviet names, and the construction of memorials to Soviet persecution.
+A number of public figures and organizations (for example, the political party PARNAS) have advocated for measures of decommunization and holding the organizers and enforcers of totalitarian policies accountable.
 According to public figure Andrey Zubov, decommunization should be carried out by analogy with denazification, with destalinization being a specific element of this process.
-The Synod of Bishops of the Russian Orthodox Church Outside of Russia, referring to Lenin as "the chief persecutor and tormentor of the 20th century," called for the removal of his body from Red Square and the liberation of settlements from Lenin monuments.
-According to polls, there is a general consensus among the Russian people that further or complete decommunization should be carried out only after the Soviet-era generations have died, with actions such as the removal of the Lenin Mausoleum and the burial of Lenin's body.
+According to polls, there is a general consensus among the Russian people that further or complete decommunization should be carried out only after the Soviet-era generations have died, with actions such as the removal of the Lenin Mausoleum and the burial of Vladimir Lenin's body.

-Conversely, the Spasskaya Tower had kept its red star and did not restore the two-headed eagle present before communist takeover.
-Nonetheless, there have been numerous calls to take such action.